sanyabakshi18/market-basket-analysis/README.md

 ---

-## Key Concepts
+## Understanding the Metrics

 ### Support
-Measures how frequently an itemset appears in the dataset.
+Support shows how frequently an itemset appears in the dataset.

+Example:
+If Bread and Butter appear together in 20 out of 100 transactions, Support = 20/100 = 0.20

 ### Confidence
-Measures how often items in Y appear in transactions containing X.
+Confidence measures how often item Y is purchased when item X is purchased.

+Example:
+If customers buying Bread also buy Butter 70% of the time, Confidence = 0.70

 ### Lift
-Measures the strength of association between two items and indicates how strongly they are related.
+Lift measures how strong the relationship is between two items.

+- Lift > 1 : Positive association
+- Lift = 1 : No association
+- Lift < 1 : Negative association

   ---

 ## Output
 The project generates: